New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 1. Measure the response time of the system under normal load conditions.

-2. Simulate concurrent user connections to determine how the system performs under heavy load, checking for response time degradation or failures.
+2. Simulate concurrent user connections to determine how the system performs under heavy load.

-3. Conduct usability testing with actual users to gather feedback on navigation, intuitiveness, and overall user experience.
+3. Conduct usability testing with actual users to gather feedback on the UX.

 4. Assess the system's ability to handle an increased workload by gradually increasing the load and observing performance metrics like CPU and memory usage.

-2. What are the differences between functional testing and non-functional testing?
+Here is a simple comparison table for the differences between functional testing and non-functional testing:

 Aspect